gerhardsletten/styled-genesis/README.md

 ### Color (String)

-Text-color as string or predefined sizes in `theme.colors`
+Text-color as string or predefined colors in `theme.colors`

 * color - text-color

 ### Bg (String)

-background-color as string or predefined sizes in `theme.colors`
+background-color as string or predefined colors in `theme.colors`

 * bg - background-color